aogdrummond/deep_learning_module/HOW_TO_USE.md

 You just need to write on session's "config.json" file the path to the `.mat` file containing the original soundfield.
 It will run the prediction and save images with predicted soundfields, as well as a `.mat` with the prediction, in the same folder, so it is recommended to use an empty folder inside the session.

+#### **Compare prediction for different number of microphones**

+* Command: `python main.py --mode visualize-many-mics --config <path_to_config_file>`.
+Note: --config should contain the path to a configuration file *in a session folder*.

+To plot the prediction using different number of microphones, but the same model, you just need to create a folder "visualization", if it is not created, and save in it the `.mat` file with the information about the simulated soundfield to be predicted.
+The visualization with a number of mics will be saved in the same folder.